FirebirdSQL/Butler/rfc/4/FBSP.rst

 :12 - Unauthorized:

-  The request has not been applied because it lacks valid authentication credentials for the target resource.
+  The request has not been applied because it lacks valid authentication credentials for action or the target resource.

 :13 - Payload Too Large: